The Best Guacamole Recipe

 - salt

-What onion to use for guacamole: This is the only instance where I use white onion, as I mostly cook with red onion and yellow onion.
-But the clean flavor of a white onion is really optimal and important for guacamole.
+Guacamole is the only instance where I use white onion, as I mostly cook with red onion and yellow onion.
+But the clean flavor of a white onion is really optimal and important for the best guacamole.
+Red onion is a close second choice if that’s what you have on hand.

-How to Make Guacamole:
+How to Make this Guacamole Step by Step:

 Give that a quick stir, then fold in fresh cilantro at the end: